We truly can appreciate it, not fear it.

 With new discoveries and experiences, there is always a learning curve and resistance.
 And with the massive impact technology makes in industries and lives all over the world, we should expect, not fear, the troubles sure to come with it.

 The tea is technology makes our lives easier, and it will continue to.

 In the fight between change and convenience – convenience will win out every time, and that’s really lucky for technology companies.

-Unless a company is deliberately careless with customers’ data, we generally trust them.
+Unless a company is careless or deliberately lax with customers’ data, we generally trust them.

 Here’s 3 good things we can still expect from tech and artificial intelligence as we progress

 AI will free up more of our time by improving business processes and overall standard of living

 For example, WorkFusion with its [Robotic Process Automation](Robotic Process Automation) and Smart Automation Processes helps businesses of varying sizes automate most the repetitive and mundane aspects of their lives and jobs to make room for more fulfilling activities and time spent away from work.